 It’s the oldest and probably the first Android emulator in the market.
-There was a time when it dominates the market, not just because of monopoly, but it was quite really good.
+There was a time when it dominates the market, not just because of the monopoly, but it was quite really good.

 However, there are two major issues with it.

-One, it requires a graphic card (and a powerful system) to work well.
+One, it requires a graphics card (and a powerful system) to work well.
 In fact, one of my post on how to get Whatsapp on your PC using Bluestacks has 300+ comments on bluestacks error.

 And two, it follows a freemium model now.
-This gives you two option — either pay 2$/month subscription fees to use the app or download a sponsor app frequently (which can go as far as one app a day)
+This gives you two option — either pay 2$/month subscription fees to use the app or download a sponsored app frequently (which can go as far as one app a day)

 But installing it is a tedious process since it requires a powerful computer.
 Also, I am not a fan of their monetization policy.
 So, I would probably avoid it now.

 Soon after Bluestacks confirmed the huge demand for android emulators, YouWave made the entry.